 Skyway

 The Minneapolis Skyway is one of Minneapolis’ most unique features.
 Connecting 80 city blocks, The Skyway is the largest second-level bridge in the world.
-This intricate enclosed system is 9.5 miles long and can take you anywhereOpens in a new tab. you need to go in the city.
+This intricate enclosed system is 9.5 miles long and can take you anywhere you need to go in the city.

 Protecting any pedestrian from weather conditions, the Minneapolis Skyway allows for individuals to enjoy the many sights in Minneapolis, from above.
 The two-story wonder was established in 1963 when it connected the Roanoke Building to the North Star Center.
 This original and reinforced sky path still stands today.